Riot control: Equipment

 For protection, officers that are trained in police anti-riot schools performing riot control will often wear protective helmets and carry riot shields.
 These are designed to protect the wearer from those dangers that come from direct melee and hurled objects such as bottles and bricks.
 The gear frequently worn by riot control officers protects the entire body with no vulnerable spots to exploit.
 For example, the helmets worn by riot control officers have an additional outward-extending part that protects the back of the neck from assault.
 To provide even greater protection, the protective equipment often provides ballistic protection.
 If tear gas or other riot control agents are to be used, gas masks may also be worn.
+While the visual of police in full riot gear may be intimidating, today's riot suits are designed to minimize injuries and prevent fatalities for both officers and citizens.
+This evolution of riot gear signifies a move towards less-than-lethal tactics and de-escalation approaches.
+Contemporary riot gear incorporated innovations such as tear gas, rubber bullets, batons, pepper spray, and tasers, which contributes to minimizing injuries and casualties for all parties involved.
+These advancements have revolutionized crowd control by shifting from relying on lethal force to employing more less-than-lethal methods that prioritize public safety and safeguard the well-being of law enforcement officers.

-One of many additional concerns is to prevent people in the crowd from snatching officers' side arms, which may be stolen or even used against the police.
-In a very heavy crowd, the officer may not be able to see who is responsible for snatching a weapon, and may not even notice that it has happened.
+One of many additional concerns is to prevent people in the crowd from taking officers' side arms, which may be stolen or even used against the police.
+In a very heavy crowd, the officer may not be able to see who is responsible for taking a weapon, and may not even notice that it has happened.
 For this reason, riot police may have holsters with positive locking mechanisms or other extra means of retention, if their agencies can afford such tools.
 However, this can be a trade-off that increases the amount of time needed to draw the sidearm in an emergency.
-Alternately, riot police may not carry sidearms at all.
+Alternatively, riot police may not carry sidearms at all.

 The initial choice of tactics determines the type of offensive equipment used.
 The base choice is between lethal (e.g. 12 gauge shotgun) and less-than-lethal weaponry (e.g. tear gas, pepper spray, plastic bullets, tasers, batons, and other incapacitants).
 The decision is based on the perceived level of threat and the existing laws; in many countries it is illegal to use lethal force to control riots in all but the most extreme circumstances.

 Special riot hand weapons include the wooden or rubber baton; the African sjambok, a heavy leather or plastic whip, and the Indian lathi, a 6 to 8 foot long cane with a blunt metal tip.
 Vehicle-mounted water cannons may serve to augment personal weapons.
 Some water cannons let police add dye to mark rioters or tear gas to help disperse the crowds.